tylersemel/admin-dashboard/README.md

 This is an admin dashboard layout filled with dummy content to get a feel for how a fully functional version would look.

-Link to live preview: TBD
+Link to live preview: [Admin Dashboard](https://tylersemel.github.io/admin-dashboard/)

 ## Tools
 **Tech used:** HTML, CSS